Biofeedback in Stress Management

 Heart Rate Variability Biofeedback

-In order to reduce stress and its symptoms, heart rate variability biofeedback training can be performed seeking to increase heart rate variability.
+Heart rate variability biofeedback training can be performed to increase heart rate variability and reduce stress and its symptoms.

 Heart rate variability (HRV) refers to the ability to change the frequency of the heart rhythm.
 Even at rest, there are spontaneous changes in the time between heartbeats.
 The heartbeat is related to tension and relaxation and is a potential stress indicator.

 A healthy person constantly adapts the heart rhythm to current requirements.
-In addition to physical exertion, such as sports or physical work, psychological exertion such as stress also results in an increase in the heart rate.
+In addition to physical exertion, such as sports or physical work, psychological exertion, such as stress, also increases the heart rate.
 The heart rate sinks again when the strain is relieved, and the body relaxes.

-The aim of HRV biofeedback is to increase heart rate variability, specifically its amplitude.
-In other words, to maximize the difference between low heart rhythm and high heart rhythm in the interplay of inhalation and exhalation, rest and demands.
+HRV biofeedback aims to increase heart rate variability, specifically its amplitude.
+In other words, it seeks to maximize the difference between low and high heart rhythms in interplay in inhalation and exhalation, as well as rest and demands.

 The heart rate increases when inhaling and decreases again when exhaling.

-This phenomenon is called respiratory sinus arrhythmia (RSA) and is used to check the balance of the nervous system.
-Biofeedback training in the eSense App uses this phenomenon to improve heart rate variability with the help of a breathing target.
+This phenomenon, known as respiratory sinus arrhythmia (RSA), is used to assess the balance of the nervous system.
+In this context, biofeedback training in the eSense App leverages RSA to enhance heart rate variability by setting a breathing target.

-With the eSense Pulse biofeedback home-use device, you can measure and effectively reduce your stress level by improving heart rate variability with Heart Rate Variability (HRV) biofeedback training.
+As a result, with the eSense Pulse biofeedback home-use device, you can measure and effectively reduce stress levels by improving heart rate variability through Heart Rate Variability (HRV) biofeedback training.

 If respiration is included, the eSense App offers various ways to visualize it and define respiration in a certain rhythm.

-The coupling of heartbeat and respiration is greatest in most people when breathing at about 4.5 to 6.5 breaths per minute.
+The coupling of heartbeat and respiration is most significant when breathing at about 4.5 to 6.5 breaths per minute.

 EMG Biofeedback

-Transverse striated muscles are controlled by our somatic nervous system and are subject to voluntary control.
-Every volitional action of a muscle can therefore be observed in an electromyogram.
-Thus, the tension of a muscle on which surface EMG electrodes are placed immediately leads to increased trace in the EMG signal.
+Our somatic nervous system controls transverse striated muscles subject to voluntary control.
+Therefore, every muscle’s voluntary action can be observed in an electromyogram.
+Thus, the muscle tension on which surface EMG electrodes are placed immediately leads to an increased trace in the EMG signal.
 However, involuntary reactions, such as stress, inner tension, and emotional experience, can also be measured as (tonic) activity in the EMG.

-The interplay between the autonomic and somatic nervous systems can be depicted particularly well in the EMG.
-Increased muscle tone is mainly based on an increase in sympathetic activity.
-A decrease can be attributed to more robust parasympathetic activation.
+The interplay between the autonomic and somatic nervous systems is particularly well depicted in the EMG.
+Increased muscle tone is mainly based on increased sympathetic activity, while a decrease can be attributed to more robust parasympathetic activation.

-EMG biofeedback training can be performed to reduce stress and its vegetative symptoms by decreasing the muscle tone of specific “stress muscles”.
+EMG biofeedback training aims to alleviate stress and its associated symptoms by reducing the muscle tone in specific “stress muscles.”

 Typical Location of electrodes for stress emg biofeedback

-A combination of different modalities of biofeedback in stress management training is more effective.
-It gives a high rate of stress vegetative symptoms elimination because simultaneously rewires different pathways.
+A combination of different modalities of biofeedback for stress management training is more effective.
+It gives a high rate of stress vegetative symptoms elimination because it simultaneously rewires different pathways.